MicrosoftDocs/azure-stack-docs/azure-local/update/update-via-powershell-23h2.md

 ## Step 6: Track update progress

-Microsoft recommends tracking cluster update progress in the Azure portal for user convenience after the update has been started.
-The portal is a great option for tracking update progress even when the update is started via PowerShell as it isn't subject to the disruptions in status reporting as discussed below.
+Microsoft recommends tracking cluster update progress in the Azure portal after the update has started.
+The portal is a great option for tracking update progress even when the update is started via PowerShell as it isn't subject to the disruptions in status reporting.

 >[!TIP]
 > - If monitoring via PowerShell, we recommend that you connect your PowerShell session to the last server in your cluster to avoid the session from disconnecting early.
 The sessions disconnect as the systems reboot so switching to monitor from an already updated server can minimize the frequency of disconnects.